 It is important to note that very obese women who are pregnant have more difficult pregnancies and require more high-risk obstetrical care.
 They are at higher risk for diabetes in pregnancy, hypertension, premature delivery, and cesarian sections.
 There is data to say that the babies born are at somewhat higher risks as well.
 This, of course, raises ethical issues, and so it is important to help every woman do their best to lose as much weight as possible before trying to get pregnant.
 At Fertility Partnership we will often use weight loss pills such as phentermine to help patients lose weight.
 Several years ago I reported this at a national meeting and was criticized because “everyone knows that patients just put the weight right back on when they stop the pills“.
 My response was “Isn’t that the point?
 Let’s have them lose the weight, stop the pills when they get pregnant and then they put some back on”.

-I believe that the patients who are overweight should meet with their doctors, perhaps a High Risk obstetrician, so that they truly understand the risks in a pregnancy.
-We do this for patients with other medical conditions such as a prior difficult pregnancy.
+I believe that the patients who are overweight should meet with their doctors, perhaps a High-Risk obstetrician so that they truly understand the risks of a pregnancy.
+We do this for patients with other medical conditions such as a kidney transplant.